How about points on my licence?

 - High level of traffic or pedestrians in the vicinity

 Even in an emergency, speeding is almost never the right course of action.
-The new speeding penalties have been put in place to emphasise the dangers of speeding – whatever the situation.
+The speeding penalties have been put in place to emphasise the dangers of speeding – whatever the situation.
+Remember, getting a speeding ticket may increase your car insurance